michael-lourenco/game-canvas/README.md

 ```
     - doDamage
 ```
-Created data with some enemies:
+Created data with some projectiles:

 ```
 const dataProjectile =